zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/paimon.md

 # Paimon

-[Apache Paimon](https://paimon.apache.org/) innovatively combines a lake format with an LSM (Log-Structured Merge-tree) structure, bringing efficient updates into the lake architecture .
+[Apache Paimon](https://paimon.apache.org/) innovatively combines a lake format with an LSM (Log-Structured Merge-tree) structure, bringing efficient updates into the lake architecture.
 To integrate Fluss with Paimon, you must enable lakehouse storage and configure Paimon as the lakehouse storage.
 For more details, see [Enable Lakehouse Storage](maintenance/tiered-storage/lakehouse-storage.md#enable-lakehouse-storage).

 ## Introduction

-When a table with the option `'table.datalake.enabled' = 'true'` is created or altered in Fluss, Fluss will automatically create a corresponding Paimon table with the same table path .
+When a table is created or altered with the option `'table.datalake.enabled' = 'true'`, Fluss will automatically create a corresponding Paimon table with the same table path.
 The schema of the Paimon table matches that of the Fluss table, except for the addition of three system columns at the end: `__bucket`, `__offset`, and `__timestamp`.
-These system columns help Fluss clients consume data from Paimon in a streaming fashion—such as seeking by a specific bucket using an offset or timestamp.
+These system columns help Fluss clients consume data from Paimon in a streaming fashion, such as seeking by a specific bucket using an offset or timestamp.

 ```sql title="Flink SQL"
 USE CATALOG fluss_catalog;